Rade58/react-pets-v8/NOTES/ADVANCED_PERFORMANCE.md

 // WE CAN SAY IT LIKE THIS:
 // "IF SOMETHING TRIES TO RENDER Details or SearchParams COMPONENTS
-// PANIC AND LOAD THESE (SO IT WILL BE IMPORTED WHEN JUST BEFORE RENDERING)" const SearchParamsPage = lazy(() => import("./pages/SearchParams"));
+// PANIC AND LOAD THESE (SO IT WILL BE IMPORTED WHEN JUST BEFORE RENDERING)"

+// NOTICE, THE ARGUMENT OF lazt IS A FUNCTION THAT RETURNS
+// DYNAMIC IMPORT, ONCE THAT FUNCTION IS INVOKED
+// IMPORT WILL HAPPEN

+const SearchParamsPage = lazy(() => import("./pages/SearchParams"));
 const DetailsPage = lazy(() => import("./pages/Details"));
 //